dvidelabs/poly.shell/README.md

 **Warning**: it may be that some tests happen to want to run on the host `example.com`.
-This should not be the case - such logic should be elsewhere, but just in case it slips: The tests will either break because `example.com` is an unknown host, or, if `example.com` has been pointed to a real server, possibly create `tmp` folders, dump test files, and remove `tmp` folders on your `example.com` server.
-This will naturally also happen locally when tests are running, hence `make clean`.
+This should not be the case - such logic should be elsewhere, but just in case it slips: The tests may break because `example.com` is an unknown host.
+If `example.com` has been pointed to a known host, the tests might possibly create `tmp` folders, dump test files, and remove `tmp` folders on your `example.com` server.

+Tests normally dump files in a local tmp dir that is cleaned with `make clean`.

-## Coffee-Script
+## CoffeeScript

-Ploy is written primarily in coffee-script, but that shouldn't change anything.
+Ploy is written primarily in CoffeeScript, but that shouldn't change anything.
-If, for some reason (including debugging), a javascript version is needed, a javascript only module can be created in sub-folder using:
+If, for some reason (including debugging), a JavaScript version is needed, a JavaScript only module can be created in sub-folder using:

     make js